Language: Amuzgo is an Oto-Manguean language of Mexico,

 Northern Amuzgo and Southern Amuzgo);

 (also known as Lower Eastern Amuzgo or Santa Maria Amuzgo), and

 Oaxaca Amuzgo (also known as Upper Eastern Amuzgo

-Oaxaca (or San Pedro) Amuzgo.
-Some linguists consider them dialects of a single Amuzgo language, and others consider them separate languages
+Some linguists consider all of these to be dialects of a single Amuzgo language, while others consider them separate languages

 within an Amuzgoan language subfamily.
 The three Amuzgo varieties are spoken by a combined 28,000 people today.

 Thanks for your interest in indigenous American languages!

 Names: The name Amuzgo comes from a placename in the Nahuatl (Aztec) language, Amoxco,

 meaning "moss place" or "water-weed place."
 (Some Amuzgo people believe it came from the Aztec word amoxtli

 instead, which means "book.")
 Although this name came from a different language, it is still often used by Amuzgo